 Expatriate Jobs and Foreigner Careers in Asia

 Singapore.
 Another former British colony with a well-established financial sector, the city-state of Singapore has never been known as inexpensive.
 An American report earlier this year called Singapore the world’s most expensive city.
 Along with a strong local currency, expatriates must also contend with high housing prices, soaring utility costs and its reputation, according to a British website, as “the most expensive place in the world to buy clothes.”
 Tokyo.
-A long-time contender on any list of the world’s most expensive cities, the Japanese capital has actually dropped in the rankings compared to yearly year.
+A long-time contender on any list of the world’s most expensive cities, the Japanese capital has actually dropped in the rankings compared to a yearly year.
 Japanese cities are overall lower down on the “expensive” list at the moment, primarily due to the yen’s weakening against the U.S. dollar.
-But as in many other densely-packed financial hubs, Tokyo residents have to contend with high housing, utility and food prices, along with other related costs.
+But as in many other densely-packed financial hubs, Tokyo residents have to contend with high housing, utility, and food prices, along with other related costs.

 Expat Jobs in Asia and Living Costs

 Where does it cost almost $8 to buy a cup of coffee and more than $4 for a liter of milk?
 That would be Hong Kong, which has just been ranked as the world’s most expensive city for expatriates, according to a new survey published by international consulting firm Mercer.
-Luanda, the capital of Angola, was placed second most expensive in the survey, followed by Zurich, Singapore and Tokyo.
-Kinshasa ranked sixth in world, according to the Mercer annual Cost of Living Survey, with Shanghai, Geneva, N’Djamena — the capital of Chad — and Beijing rounding out the top 10.
-Mercer’s Global Mobility Leader for ASEA, Mario Ferraro, said that although currency fluctuations had played a large part in this year’s rankings, many local currencies in fact became cheaper against the U.S. dollar during the survey period.
+Luanda, the capital of Angola, was placed second most expensive in the survey, followed by Zurich, Singapore, and Tokyo.
+Kinshasa ranked sixth in the world, according to the Mercer annual Cost of Living Survey, with Shanghai, Geneva, N’Djamena — the capital of Chad — and Beijing rounding out the top 10.
+Mercer’s Global Mobility Leader for ASEA, Mario Ferraro, said that although currency fluctuations had played a large part in this year’s rankings, many local currencies, in fact, became cheaper against the U.S. dollar during the survey period.